Declaring tax in Denmark

 If you live in Sweden you must also submit a Swedish tax declaration, even if all of your earnings are in Denmark.
 Inform the Swedish tax authorities of your Danish income under "övriga upplysningar" (other information) on the declaration form.

-If you have Danish income on which you pay tax in Sweden, you can use the conversion rate of DKK 100 = SEK 137,6 (2018) (the Riksbank's average rate).
+If you have Danish income on which you pay tax in Sweden, you can use the conversion rate of DKK 100 = SEK 136,41 (2021).
+This is the Riksbank's average rate for the year.
 This applies to people such as Danish employees who live in Sweden and have carried out part of their work in Sweden

 Did you find this information relevant?